bounswe/bounswe2019group8/backend/README.md

 Database
 -----------
-- You need to create a PostGreSQL database and collection.
+- You need to create a MongoDB database and collection.
 - You can name the database as you wish, but you should modify the
 ``` application.properties ``` file under the resources folder accordingly.
 - Then you should create a collection named ```users```.
 This parameter is currently